Everestwilkey/ReactTemplate/readme.md

 I wrote this for my own personal use but also as a demonstration of react to gain a better understanding of the complexity as well as how react actually works and to make better decisions in the future on what kind of front end I would like to use.

-I learn a lot from how to use routs, hooks and components.
+I learn a lot on how to use routs, hooks and components.

 [Software Demo Video](https://youtu.be/zKhJ4KblIgk)